Wills for those domiciled in Jersey

 Probate Court fees are payable when an application is made for a Grant of Probate or Letters of Administration and is calculated on the value of the net movable estate at the date of death.

-Stamp duty is charged at the following rates:
+If a Jersey Grant is required, Stamp duty is charged at the following rates:

 Where the value of the Jersey estate: